predomics/gpredomics/README.md

 Below are minimal TSV schemas that match the loader’s expectations.

-X.tsv : features by rows and samples by columns; first column contains feature names, subsequent columns contain numeric values per sample.
+`X.tsv` : features by rows and samples by columns; first column contains feature names, subsequent columns contain numeric values per sample.
 | feature |	sample_a | sample_b	| sample_c
 | :-- | :-- | :-- | :--
 | feature_1 | 0.10 | 0.20 | 0.30
 | feature_2 | 0.00 | 0.05 | 0.10
 | feature_3 | 0.90 | 0.80 | 0.70

-y.tsv: two‑column TSV mapping sample to class; header line is ignored; classes: 0 (negative), 1 (positive), 2 (unknown, ignored in metrics).
+`y.tsv`: two‑column TSV mapping sample to class; header line is ignored; classes: 0 (negative), 1 (positive), 2 (unknown, ignored in metrics).
 | sample | class
 | :-- | :--
 | sample_a| 0
 | sample_b| 1
 | sample_c| 1

+A new parameter now allows you to accept a transposed X format, which is standard in ML.
+To do this, set `features_in_rows` to `false` in param.yaml.

 ### CLI